sigaloid/GeoDev-SWE-Interview/README.md

 ## Getting Started

-At this point, feel free to open a Command Prompt like the one in the image above.
+At this point, feel free to open a Command Prompt like the one in the image above and `cd` into the folder where you would like to store the project.
 Here is an example:

 ```
 cd Documents